 Jethro K. Lieberman

-Now in his 29th year on the faculty, Jethro K. Lieberman has served in many of the school’s central academic and administrative roles.
+Now in his 30th year on the faculty, Jethro K. Lieberman has served in many of the school’s central academic and administrative roles.
 From 2000-2007, he was associate dean for academic affairs, a role he reprised as interim associate dean in Spring 2012.
 He served as director of the Writing Program for more than 20 years, and as Vice President, Academic Publishing, and now director of academic publishing, overseeing the Law Review, the Program in Law and Journalism, and Tribeca Square Press, the School’s publishing arm.
-He serves as founding publisher and editorial director.
-He is also publisher of the School’s legal news blog, Legal As She Is Spoke, a project of students in the Legal Reporting classes.
+He was also publisher of the School’s legal news blog, Legal As She Is Spoke, a project of students in the Legal Reporting classes from 2010 to 2014.

 In 2013, he was appointed the Martin Professor of Law, a chair named in honor of Lester Martin, a noted New York industrialist and philanthropist.

 Professor Lieberman joined the faculty in 1985.
 He has taught 16 different courses over the years, including Constitutional Law, Writing Skills, Freedom of Speech, Military Law, and Law and Society.